World EventOther

 Meiji Restoration Begins

 The Meiji Restoration officially began when Emperor Meiji declared the restoration of imperial rule.
-This marked the start of a series of political, social, and economic reforms aimed at transforming Japan into a modern state, ending centuries of feudal rule.
+This event marked the start of a series of political, social, and economic reforms that transformed Japan into a modern state.

 Sources: